 There are many types of cancers, each with its risks, implications, and prospects.
 Common cancers include lung, breast, colon, prostate, skin, liver, kidney, and pancreatic cancer.
 What each of these has in common is abnormal cell behavior.

 Our body consists of trillions of cells.
 There is a constant activity of new cells, growing cells, and dying cells.
 This is a natural process.
 This process gets disrupted when cells start to grow bigger than they should or remain alive when it’s their time to die.

 Thus, the programmed cell death does not occur.

 Instead, the cancer cells start to grow and divide and can go to other parts of the body.
 These abnormal (cancer) cells can then form tumors and spread to various parts of the body, which eventually may result in death.

 Cancer develops in three major stages: 1) initiation, the irreversible DNA damage that starts the process; 2) promotion, the growth and division of the initiated cell into a tumor; and 3) progression, which can involve the invasion of the tumor into surrounding tissue and metastasis (spread) to other areas of the body.

 The World Health Organization says that 30-50% of all cancers are preventable by making lifestyle changes.
-It mentions smoking, alcohol, dietary factors and physical inactivity as the key risk factors.
+It mentions smoking, alcohol, dietary factors, and physical inactivity as critical risk factors.

 There is plenty of evidence to suggest that diet plays a huge role in cancer initiation and development.
 Research has shown that there is an increased risk of cancer by consuming meat, milk, eggs, cheese, fish, and chicken.